apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 The following optional catalog metadata is supported:

-- `item.type`: the type of the item being defined.
+- `itemType`: the type of the item being defined.
-  If omitted, all `item` definitions are taken to be entities;
+  When adding a template (see below) this must be set.
-  for any type other than an entity, this field must be supplied.
+  In most other cases this can be omitted and type type will be inferred.
-  The supported types are:
+  The supported item types are:
   - `entity`
   - `template`
   - `policy`
   - `location`
 - `name`: a nicely formatted display name for the item, used when presenting it in a GUI
 - `description`: supplies an extended textual description for the item
-- `icon.url`: points to an icon for the item, used when presenting it in a GUI.
+- `iconUrl`: points to an icon for the item, used when presenting it in a GUI.
   The URL prefix `classpath` is supported but these URLs may *not* refer items in any OSGi bundle in the `libraries` section (to prevent requiring all OSGi bundles to be loaded at launch).
   Icons are instead typically installed either at the server from which the OSGi bundles or catalog items are supplied